iScsc/iscsc.fr/README.md

 After copying the example config of `.env`, you must fill in the missing information in this file.
 Check the example for more information.

-#### Docker
+#### a) Docker

-Once your `.env.development` is [ready](#envdevelopment-file), run
+- Once your `.env.development` is [ready](#envdevelopment-file), run:

 ```bash
 docker-compose --env-file .env.development --file docker-compose-dev.yml up -d --build
 ```

-> Make sure the `docker` daemon is running with `systemctl status docker`, or start it with `systemctl start docker`
+Make sure the `docker` daemon is running with `systemctl status docker`, or start it with `systemctl start docker`

 The website is now up on `$CLIENT_URL` (specified in the `.env.development` file)

-To see the running application, and check the logs use
+- To see the running application, and check the logs, use:

 ```bash
 docker ps
 docker logs <CONTAINER_ID>
 ```

-Finally, you can stop it with
+- Finally, you can stop it with:

 ```bash
 docker-compose --env-file .env.development --file docker-compose-dev.yml down
 ```

-#### Manually on host
+#### b) Manually on host

-##### Backend
+##### 1. Backend
+You will need `nodemon` to run the backend.
+Use `npm install -g nodemon` to install it.
+Make sure you're supporting at least 2.0.20 with `nodemon --version`.
+Nodemon has been tested working fine with node 19.

-From the root directory of the repository, do the following:
+- From the root directory of the repository, do the following:

 ```bash
 cd backend
 npm install
 npm run dev
 ```

-> You will need `nodemon` to run the backend.
-Use `npm install -g nodemon` to install it.
-Make sure you're supporting at least 2.0.20 with `nodemon --version`.
-Nodemon has been tested working fine with node 19.

-##### Frontend
+##### 2. Frontend
+Make sure you're using at least version 8.19.2 by checking `npm --version`, and update if needed with `npm update`.

-From the root directory of the repository, do the following:
+- From the root directory of the repository, do the following:

 ```bash
 cd frontend
 npm install
 npm run start
 ```

-Make sure you're using at least version 8.19.2 by checking `npm --version`, and update if needed with `npm update`.

-##### Database
+##### 3. Database

 Start a MongoDB either in a container and expose a port or directly on your host with the right port configured.
-Then setup properly the .env, it should work but this is untested.
+Then set up properly the .env.
+It should work, but this is untested.

 ### 2.3 Production mode ([toc](#table-of-contents))